patrickkfkan/reddit-dl/README.md

 `reddit-dl` retrieves content primarily through API requests.
 However, Reddit enforces rate limits, restricting the number of requests within a given timeframe.
 Once the limit is reached, `reddit-dl` will pause downloads until it resets.

 Authentication provides access to a higher API rate limit.
-In addition, it allows access to content specific to the authenticated user (`me/...` targets).
+In addition, it enables downloading [account-specific content](#account-specific-content).
 To authenticate, register as a developer on Reddit (you can use your existing account) and obtain the required credentials.
 These credentials should be stored in a file and passed to `reddit-dl` using the `--auth` / `-x` option.

 You will find detailed instructions in the [sample auth file](./auth.conf).